nosh247/taskmanager/client/README.md

 # Task Manager Frontend

-A modern React-based frontend for the Task Manager API, built with TypeScript, Tailwind CSS, and Vite.
+React-based task manager with responsive UI.

 ## Features

-- 🎨 **Modern UI**: Beautiful, responsive design with Tailwind CSS
+- 🎨 **UI**: Responsive design with Tailwind CSS
 - 📱 **Mobile Friendly**: Responsive layout that works on all devices
-- 🌙 **Dark Mode**: Automatic dark mode support
-- ⚡ **Fast**: Built with Vite for lightning-fast development
-- 🔄 **Real-time Updates**: Instant UI updates when tasks are modified
-- 📊 **Task Statistics**: Visual overview of task status distribution
 - 🔍 **Filtering**: Filter tasks by status (All, Pending, In Progress, Done)
 - ✏️ **CRUD Operations**: Create, Read, Update, and Delete tasks
-- 🎯 **Status Management**: Quick status updates with dropdown selectors

 ## Tech Stack